 These focal plane metrology data were instrumental in our later alignment of the focal plate structure, as each petal is machined slightly differently and needs to be individually adjusted when bolted to the integration ring.
 At the end of the alignment, my colleagues and I achieved around 99.9% projected optical throughput using another CMM at Berkeley Lab, meeting the micron-level precision requirement and science requirement of the project.
 I was also an active observer for MzLS of the Legacy Surveys.

-Having completed and delivered the focal plate structure for integraiton with the robotic fibre positioners, I started working with Prof. Daniel Eisenstein at the Harvard-Smithsonian Center for Astrophysics on a halo occupation distribution (HOD) forward-modelling project with significant implications for surveys like DESI.
+Having completed and delivered the focal plate structure for integration with the robotic fibre positioners, I started working with Prof. Daniel Eisenstein at the Harvard-Smithsonian Center for Astrophysics on a halo occupation distribution (HOD) forward-modeling project with significant implications for surveys like DESI.
 This was a terrific opportunity for me to embrace the theoretical and computational side of observational cosmology.
-We employed high-fidelity N-body cosmological simulations, created a number of mock galaxy catalogues, and determined the systematics due to the HOD parameters assumed in measuring baryion acoustic oscilaltions (BAO), a key signature in large-scale structure.
+We employed high-fidelity N-body cosmological simulations, created a number of mock galaxy catalogues, and determined the systematics due to the HOD parameters assumed in measuring baryon acoustic oscillations (BAO), a key signature in large-scale structure.

 What is the most interesting or exciting thing about DESI (and/or your job and/or astronomy in general)?